envoyproxy/gateway/site/content/en/latest/tasks/observability/proxy-observability.md

 Envoy Gateway provides additional metadata about the K8s resources that were translated to  certain envoy resources.
 For example, details about the `HTTPRoute` and `GRPCRoute` (kind, group, name, namespace and annotations) are available for access log formatter using the `METADATA` operator.
 To enrich logs, users can add log operator such as:
-`%METADATA(ROUTE:io.envoyproxy.gateway:route:name)%` to their access log format.
+`%METADATA(ROUTE:envoy-gateway:resources)%` to their access log format.

 ## Traces